ismailayberk/Python-OpenCV-roll-call-system-with-face-recognation-using-haarcascade-algorithm/README.md

-After then you can use Yoklama Al button and press Q when button know you.
+After then you can use Yoklama Al button and press Q when camera know you.

 ![Screenshot_2](https://user-images.githubusercontent.com/44511583/182005469-b58701ca-19ba-401e-9707-bd4794e78c51.png)